Effective Date: 09 April 2019

 III.
 User Access and Choice

-Upon request CTSdatabase will provide you with information about whether we hold, or process on behalf of a third party, any of your personal information.
-If your personally identifiable information changes, or if you want it to be deleted from our system, you can contact us Here or by telephone or postal mail using the contact information listed below.
+Upon request from your research investigator, CTSdatabase will provide you with information about whether we hold, or process on behalf of a third party, any of your personal information.
+If your personally identifiable information changes, or if you want it to be deleted from our system, you or your research investigator may contact us Here or by telephone or postal mail using the contact information listed below.
 We will respond to your inquiry within 30 days.

 We will retain your information for as long as your account is active or as needed to provide you services.